Cambridge (Tas.)

 Cambridge is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Cambridge, as evaluated at the latest Census, comprised 92.1% houses and 7.9% other dwellings.
-In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
-Home ownership in Cambridge was 41.6%, with mortgaged dwellings at 45.8% and rented dwellings at 12.6%.
-The median monthly mortgage repayment in Cambridge was $1,733, compared to Hobart metro's $1,517.
-The median weekly rent in Cambridge was $410, while Hobart metro recorded $350.
-Nationally, Cambridge's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The latest Census evaluation showed that dwelling structures in Cambridge comprised 92.1% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
+Home ownership in Cambridge was 41.6%, with the rest being mortgaged (45.8%) or rented (12.6%).
+The median monthly mortgage repayment in Cambridge was $1,733, higher than Hobart metro's average of $1,517.
+The median weekly rent figure in Cambridge was $410, compared to Hobart metro's $350.
+Nationally, Cambridge's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing